MicrosoftDocs/win32-pr.it-it/desktop-src/medfound/imfmediasourceextension-getduration.md

 ## <a name="return-value"></a>Valore restituito

-Durata dell'origine del supporto in unità 100-nanosecondi.
+Durata dell'origine multimediale in unità da 100 nanosecondi.

 ## <a name="requirements"></a>Requisiti